Delete search term

 Oral Communication and Language Mediation

-You focus on oral communication in a variety of different contexts and develop appropriate cross-cultural skills.
-You also learn key project-coordination and event-management skills and how to communicate on social media in a professional and multilingual manner.
+You will focus on oral communication in a variety of different contexts and develop appropriate cross-cultural skills.
+You will also learn key project-coordination and event-management skills and how to communicate on social media in a professional and multilingual manner.

 Multimodal Communication and Translation